sophieyouk/MemoryAndTime/README.md

 ## 3. The Accuracy Rate and the True Rates: 4 time-delay groups
 <p align="center"><img src="images/table2.png"></p>
 <h4 align="center">Table 2: Two-way table of the Immediate group</h4>
+- Accuracy = (181+304) / 885 = 0.55
+- True Positive Rate = 181 / (181+87+170) = 0.41
+- True Negative Rate = 304 / (304+143) = 0.68

+Based on the Immediate group (Table 2), the overall accuracy and true negative rate are higher than 50%.
+Especially, the true negative rate is 0.68 which means that 68% of participants tended not to choose innocent person immediately after they witnessed the face of the actor.
+However, even right after the witnessing, the percentage of choosing the right target among photos with a target is less than a half—the true positive rate.

 <p align="center"><img src="images/table3.png"></p>
 <h4 align="center">Table 3: Two-way table of the 2-day group</h4>